3cqs-coder/SymBot/docs/README.md

 ` or `
 mongodb://localhost:27017/SymBot
 ` should work fine, but setting up a username and password is also recommended
 		- Keep in mind when using a cloud hosted database, the disk space capacity may be different from your server or the amount of data that can be stored may be limited.
-This can cause issues with your bots and deals if your database does not have adequate disk space or latency accessing a remote database is high
+This can cause issues with your bots and deals if your database does not have adequate disk space or there is increased latency accessing a remote database
 		- For better speed and security, running your own local database is recommended

 	- `signals` contains a section to use signals with SymBot.
 There is a 3CQS signals section by default.
 You must have a 3CQS API key for these to work.
 You can get one by signing up for free at https://www.3CQS.com.
 Webhooks must also be enabled for these signals to work.